After nixing diversity symbols, school district fires leader - KTVZ

 Associated Press

 SALEM, Ore.
-(AP) — A school board in Oregon that recently tried to ban teachers from displaying gay pride and Black Lives Matter symbols has abruptly fired the school superintendent, deeply upsetting board members who opposed the move.
-Some residents of Newberg, located southwest of Portland, erected signs protesting the firing of Superintendent Joe Morelock.
-The escalating disputes on the Newberg School Board come as schools nationwide have become battlegrounds, with arguments over vaccine and mask mandates and how racism is addressed in teaching.
-The four conservative members of the Newberg School Board, which met on Zoom late Tuesday night, offered no explanation as they summarily fired Morelock.
+(AP) — A school board in Oregon that recently banned teachers from displaying symbols including those supporting gay pride and Black Lives Matter has abruptly fired the school superintendent, deeply upsetting members who opposed the move.
+Newberg School Board member Brandy Penner says Wednesday she believes four conservative board members fired Superintendent Joe Morelock late Tuesday night because he didn’t aggressively implement their ban on controversial symbols.
+The board’s escalating disputes come as schools nationwide have become battlegrounds, with arguments over vaccine and mask mandates and how racism is addressed in teaching.
+The four board members offered no explanation as they summarily fired Morelock.

 Comments